cjsauer/brand-flakes/server/README.md

 #Server

-The server is written using the (Meteor framework)[https://www.meteor.com/].
+The server is written using the [Meteor framework](https://www.meteor.com/).
 Follow the [installation instructions](https://www.meteor.com/install) to get set up.

 Then, to run the server you can use the `start` script: